cuchi/hashtrack/README.md

 1. `yarn`
 2. `yarn start`

-The `start` will create all the local services needed to run it in development mode.
+The `start` script will create all the local services needed to run it in development mode.
 The application will be available in http://localhost:8080 by default.

-You should create a `.env` file with your API tokens if you want to see real tweets.
+**You should create a `.env` file with your API and consumer tokens if you want to see real tweets** (see `.env.example`).

 The automated tests can be run with `yarn test`, this will also wind up some needed local services first.